osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 ## Configure health endpoint

-A health endpoint designates an OSIsoft OMF endpoint where adapter health information should be sent.
+A health endpoint designates an OMF endpoint where adapter health information should be sent.
 You can configure multiple health endpoints.

 1. Using any text editor, create a file that contains one or more health endpoints in JSON form.
     - For content structure, see [Examples](#examples).